vocaltractlab/headpositiondoc/source/overview.rst

 -------
 The training dataset for each step that includes GUIDE forest consists of MRI scans from six participants in five different head positions; extension, flexion, neutral with open mouth, neutral with closed mouth, and neutral with standardized open mouth.
 All scans were collected prospectively at University of Wisconsin Hospital and Clinics.

-The development and validation of this head position classification protocol has been submitted to Orthodontics & Craniofacial Research.
+The development and validation of this head position classification protocol has been submitted for publication.
+Once the manuscript is published the citation will be listed here.